d1nch8g/iso/README.md

 Arch based ISO image that provides best in class gnome experience with good set of user-friendly extensions and base software.
 All standart software is regularly updated from base repos and AUR.

+# Development

+First, you should clone repo and run `make install` command.
+That command will provide you with all required development tooling, if you have arch based distro.
+This will allow you to build an ISO image by yourself.